 It's odd - the weightlessness of space was well done, and I know in space you're weightless, but it never once bothered me in Star Trek that everyone sticks to the floor like they're in a studio in Burbank.
 But little things in terms of how humans act and react, and what happens in systems where humans set the rules, failed to ring true to a jarring extent.

-There's a famous (I think; two minutes of Googling have failed to bring it up) example of ensuring an incorrect detail rings true.
+There's a famous (I think, although two minutes of Googling has failed to bring it up) example of ensuring an incorrect detail rings true.
 Kubrick knew computers were becoming increasingly miniaturised, that by 2001 HAL would not be room-sized.
 But he also knew his audiences only knew computers being the size of a supermarket booze section in its own sealed room, so that's what he gave them.

 There's also a wilfully obscure story I heard of attempting to get something to ring true and failing miserably: allegedly, a restaurant in India once served western food that was... well, all wrong.
 The dishes tasted fine, but looked... odd.
 Turned out the chef had a set of recipe cards that had faded in the sun, different dyes degenerating at different rates, leaving them as if seen through a blue filter.
 And he had cooked all his food to match.